-Figure 1 Matrix of Public Comments Received, Operator Responses, and Determinations get to Clovis.
+Figure 1 Matrix of Public Comments Received, Operator Responses, and Determinations

+Item No. Jurisd iction Public Comment Operator Response Unmet Need?
+(Yes, No, N/A) Reasonable to Meet?
+(Yes, No, N/A) Previously Recorded Comment (Yes, No) 1 FAX I'd like an easier way to get to Clovis.
 Would also like more night service.
-9, along extendi out to the Route 9 routes 1 operate Herndo Clovis Route 3 Route 1 FAX se approxi Monday the busi routes (ator Response Unmet Need?
-(Yes, No, N/A) Reasonable to Meet?
-(Yes, No, N/A) Previously Recorded Comment (Yes, No) 1 1 provides transit service rily in the City of Fresno. ever, FAX operates Route ng Shaw Avenue, ding eastward into Clovis, the Sierra Vista Mall. e 9 connects with Clovis in 10 and 50.
-FAX also tes Route 3 along don and up Willow to is Community College. e 3 connects with Clovis e 10. service operates until ximately midnight lay through Saturday on issiest sections of its main N N/A No 2 FCRT The Coalinga Senior City of of Coalinga previously N N/A No
+FAX provides transit service primarily in the City of Fresno.
+However, FAX operates Route 9, along Shaw Avenue, extending eastward into Clovis, out to the Sierra Vista Mall.
+Route 9 connects with Clovis routes 10 and 50.
+FAX also operates Route 3 along Herndon and up Willow to Clovis Community College.
+Route 3 connects with Clovis Route 10.
+FAX service operates until approximately midnight Monday through Saturday on the busiest sections of its main routes (Routes 1, 9, 28, 32 and 38).
+N N/A No 2 FCRT The Coalinga Senior City of Coalinga previously N N/A No